 How the reference should be written

-Here’s an overview for you, so that you’ll know what to discuss with them.
+Here’s an overview for you, so that you’ll know what to discuss with your referee.

 - It must be a full reference, written by your referee online in the reference section of your application, in English (or Welsh if you’re applying for courses in Wales).